duongngyn0510/deploy-highly-scalable-RAG-for-vietnamese-law-QA-system/README.md

 ## Reranker and LLM Component (Runs on GPU server)

-+ Replace the Reranker and LLM models in the docker-compose.yml file
++ Replace the Reranker, LLM models and volumes path in the docker-compose.yml file

 + Deploy
 ```bash